Ammara-Haroon/fake-os/README.md

 #### Desktop Icons

-The desktop icons are all linked to event listeners in Javascript to open up their respective apps.
-Whenever an icon is double-clicked, Javascript creates the respective modal and displays it to the user.
+The desktop icons are all linked to event listeners in JavaScript to open up their respective apps.
+Whenever an icon is double-clicked, JavaScript creates the respective modal and displays it to the user.

 #### Apps

-All th apps are actually modals that are built in javascript on the fly and displayed to the user.
+All the apps are actually modals that are built in JavaScript on the fly and displayed to the user.
 Only one instance of the app is open at a time.

 ##### App Menubar

 All the apps have a menubar at the top with min/max, close, minimise to taskbar buttons.

 - The close button closes/exits the app.
 This is done by removing the app from the html node tree through javascript.
 - The min/max button makes the app toggle between full screen or standard size.
-This is achieved through CSS styling class and javascript.
+This is achieved through CSS styling class and JavaScript.
 - The minimise to taskbar button makes the app invisible and a tab is added to the taskbar which when clicked makes the app appear again.
-This achieved by adding tabs to DOM and changing the css display properties of the modal through javascript .
+This achieved by adding tabs to DOM and changing the CSS display properties of the modal through JavaScript .

 #### Gallery